Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 - Spine or groin surgeries

-A rectal exam may be done to check for an enlarged prostate.
+Your healthcare provider will ask about your symptoms, medical history, and medicines.
+He or she will examine your abdomen, penis, and testicles.
+A rectal exam may also be done to check for an enlarged prostate.
 Blood and urine tests are done to check for medical conditions that may have caused your ED.
 You may also need tests to check your blood flow and nerve function.

 How is ED treated?

-Treatment may depend on the cause of your ED.
+Treatment depends on the cause of your ED.
+You may need any of the following:

-- ED medicines that help you have an erection may be prescribed.
+- ED medicines help you have an erection.
 These medicines are taken before you have sex.
-Follow your healthcare provider's instructions on when and how to take these medicines.
-You may have a life-threatening reaction if you mix these medicines with medicines that contain nitrates.
+Follow instructions on how to use these medicines.
+You may have a life-threatening reaction if you mix ED medicines with medicines that contain nitrates.
 Medicines with nitrates include nitroglycerin and other heart medicines.

 - Penis injections may be done to help improve your blood flow.